 Palmetto Bugs vs. Cockroaches

-Pests are something that almost every homeowner has experienced.
+Pests are something that you have probably experienced.
 One of the most common types of pest are cockroaches.
 So, what is the difference between a cockroach and a palmetto bug?
 Is there a difference?
 The answer may surprise you.

 The Difference between Cockroaches and Palmetto Bugs

-According to PestWorld, a palmetto bug is a common name that is regularly associated with various species of cockroaches and even some beetles found in the southeastern parts of the United States, predominantly in Florida and South Carolina.
+According to PestWorld, a palmetto bug is a common name associated with species of cockroaches and beetles in the southeastern parts of the United States, predominantly in Florida and South Carolina.

-Certain species of cockroaches are often called palmetto bugs because they are found living in and near palmetto trees, a tropical plant with fan-like leaves.
+Certain species of cockroaches are called palmetto bugs because they live in and near palmetto trees – a tropical plant with fan-like leaves.
 So, it turns out that cockroaches and palmetto bugs are indeed one in the same.

 Different Types of Palmetto Bugs

-According to the Smithsonian, there are 4,500 different species of cockroaches in the world!
+The Smithsonian reported that there are 4,500 different species of cockroaches in the world!
 Fortunately, we don’t find all of them in the United States.
-However, palmetto bugs are often used to describe large cockroaches including, the Smoky Brown Cockroach, Florida Woods Cockroach and American Cockroach.
+However, palmetto bugs are used to describe large cockroaches including, the Smoky Brown Cockroach, Florida Woods Cockroach and American Cockroach.